 Data security refers to protective measures that are applied to prevent unauthorized access (virtual or physical) to computers, databases and websites.

 Protecting customer and other confidential data from malicious and accidental leaks is one of the top business and IT security challenges facing organizations today.
-This challenges are especially high in the IoT industry where many connected devices leads to more possibilities for hackers to target us.
+These challenges are especially high in the IoT industry where many connected devices lead to more possibilities for hackers to target us.

 - integrity is the assurance that the information is trustworthy and accurate.
 One type of security attack is to intercept some important data and make changes to it before sending it on to the intended receiver.

 - availability is a guarantee of reliable access to the information by authorized people.
 Some types of security attack attempt to deny access to the appropriate user, either for the sake of inconveniencing them, or because there is some secondary effect.

 If any one of the three can be breached it can have serious consequences for the parties concerned.